Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Experimental

 We double-blindly evaluated our method against DeepSHAP~\cite{lundberg2017unified} using the reference implementation from Lundberg~et~al., as well as DeepTaylor~\cite{montavon2017explaining} and LRP~\cite{bach2015pixel} using the iNNvestigate libary from Alber~et~al.~\cite{alber2019innvestigate}.
-Each participant received images of 24 lesions (12 benign, 12 malignant) with the classifier's decisions being visualized by each of the methods, depicted as a colored overlay over the original lesion image, resulting in a total of $192$ answers per criterion and algorithm, $576$ samples for each algorithm, or $2,304$ answers in total.
-The image order was randomized for each question by a computer program to avoid an identification of the decision-explanation algorithm which generated the image.
-Two questionnaire variants (A and B) have been generated to avoid order effects \cite{krosnick2018questionnaire}.
-The images were randomly drawn from the correctly classified test set samples to avoid mixing up classification and visualization errors.
-The participants were asked to assign an integral score from -4 (low) to 4 (high) for each criterion to each image.
+Each participant received images of 24 {samples (12 positive, 12 negative)} with the classifier's decisions being visualized by each of the methods, depicted as a colored overlay over the original lesion image, { resulting in a total of $192$ answers per criterion, algorithm and task, $288$ samples per questionnaire, or $9{,}792$ answers in total}.
+The image order was randomized for each question by a computer program to avoid an identification of the decision-explanation algorithm which generated the image. {For the LIDC-IDRI dataset, two questionnaire variants (A and B) have been generated to find out whether the presented order has an influence on the perceived quality \cite{krosnick2018questionnaire}.
+After we ensured that this was not the case (see Sec.~\ref{Results_UserStudy}), we dropped this step for the BreastMNIST and CIFAR-10 datasets}.
+The images were randomly drawn from the correctly classified test set samples to avoid mixing up classification and visualization errors {(cf.~Fig.~\ref{Fig:Misclassified}).} The participants were asked to assign an integral score from -4 (low) to 4 (high) for each criterion to each image.
 Afterwards, the scores were collected and de-randomized by the computer program again.
-All responses were adjusted by z-normalizing over all answers for the same lesion and criterion.
-The results of the different decision explanation methods were compared against each other with respect to their average adjusted scores as well as their average rank scores and statistically tested using a two-tailed $t$-test with $t(N-2)=t(6)$.
+All responses were adjusted by z-normalizing over all answers for the same {image} and criterion.
+The results of the different decision explanation methods were compared against each other with respect to their average adjusted scores as well as their average rank scores and statistically tested using a two-tailed $t$-test with $t(N-2)$.
 Finally, after verifying its applicability using the Kaiser-Meyer-Olkin measure \cite{kaiser1970second,dziuban1974correlation}, a principal component analysis (\emph{PCA}) was employed to analyze whether the \emph{preferability} of an image can be described by a general factor $\Phi$ that covers most of the variance.